vishal22741/CEH-STUDY-NOTES/Module-01-Introduction-to-Ethical-Hacking/README.md

            Attacker maintains an access by remains undetected and mainly here attacker gains admin level privileges by uploading trojans etc..
   5.Clearing Tracks:
            Which is an final phase here attackers hides or deletes all the evidence of their actions from the victim machine to escape from investigations

+ ## CIA Triad
+   Which defines the information security by three core principles they're :

+   Confidentiality- Which describes that data must be accessible to only authorised users
+       ex: Passwords

+   Integrity- Which describes that data should not be tampered or altered
+       ex: Hashing , Checksums

+   Availability- Which defines that data should be accessible when needed by the authorised users
+      ex: Backups , Redundancy

+## CounterMeasures
+- Regular security audits
+- Patch management
+- Security awareness training
+- Employee security awareness

+## My Key Takeaway
+Understanding how attackers think is the first step to building strong defenses.
+Ethical hacking is not about breaking systems it is about protecting them.

+## References
+- CEH v13 Module 01